kagami-c/MzLoader/README.md

 will not be extracted and some spectra will be skipped in order to accelerating the loading speed.

+The source code is tested in MSVC.
+Some adjustments on Makefile are needed to use this package under Linux/UNIX environment.

 ## Dependencies

 - RapidXML